← Back to all posts

 The security model that emerged from two days of building and retreating:

-• Root boundary: admin.sh and secrets/ only
+• Root boundary: Admin script and secrets directory only

 • Mechanical verification: TOTP with independent double-check